Charlotte Perkins Gilman’s Women and Economics and Other Writings (Broadview Press, 2021).

 “‘A Cool and Deliberate Sort of Madness’: Production, Reproduction, and the Provisional Recovery of Progressive-Era Women’s Narratives.”
 Signs: A Journal of Women in Culture and Society.
 43.2 (2018) 353-377.

-- Recipient of the Florence Howe Award for Feminist Scholarship from the Women’s Caucus for the Modern Languages (WCML) 2018
+- Recipient of the Modern Language Association (MLA) Essay Prize: Florence Howe Award for Feminist Scholarship (2018).

 “Uplift, Radicalism, and Performance: Angelina Weld Grimké’s Rachel at the Myrtilla Miner Normal School.”
 Legacy: A Journal of American Women Writers.
 35.1 (2018) 1-24.